information-sharing-networks/isn-ref-impl/README.md

 See usage statement for details.
 You will be prompted for the following information
 - port number for the service to listen on
 - the domain name for this Participant site (e.g site.example.com)
-- a description for the site (this will be visible on the website that will be started on the specified site domain)
+- a description for the site (this will be visible on the website header that will be started on the specified site domain)
 - the github account that has been nominated as the controller of the Participant Site (see Authentication below for details)
 - the directory to store received signals in (e.g /root/isn-site-dir/data)
 - the github repository one or more signal definitions that will be handled by the site (e.g git@github.com:border-trade-demonstrators/btd-1.git).
 These  repos will be cloned to site installation directory so that the service has a copy of the signal definitions)

-The script will
+The script will then
 - Unpack the build file into the isn directory created above
 - Configure  config.edn for production
 - create a systemctl service script to automatically restart the service on reboot